corticalstack/azure-ai-foundry-examples/02_configure_tracing_project_based_model_inference/README.md

 ## Setting Up Tracing in the Azure AI Foundry Portal

 1. Navigate to your Azure AI Foundry project in the Azure portal
-2. Select the "Tracing" option in the project settings
+2. Select the *Tracing* option in the project settings
 3. Connect an existing Application Insights resource to your project, or create one in-situ.

 ## How Tracing is Implemented in the Code

-The tracing implementation in `03-project-based-model-inference-chat-client/app.py` follows these steps:
+The tracing implementation in `03_chat/chat_project_based_model_inference.py` follows these steps:

 ### 1. Import Required Libraries